 To launch TradeHelp’s new app, we chose a smart London restaurant that offered private dining, so the client could confidently and privately present and demo the new product just to their audience, before enjoying lunch and networking the room.
 We had a fantastic turnout of nine receptive magazine editors from the plumbing and merchant titles, which in turn led to lively discussions and plenty of conversations to stimulate content for the journalists.

 As with all events, follow up afterwards is key with comprehensive and informative press packs and product detail.
 Any specific conversations on potential content held at the event, were explored and help given to the editor to produce the editorial.

 We managed to secure at least ten pieces of general coverage about the app, as well as ten page or double page features (plus a six monthly column piece within PHAM News).
 In fact, with the amount of coverage received and with the whole press event costing less than £1,000, there was a great ROI achieved – delighting the client and guaranteeing a stand out splash of coverage to kick start the rest of the campaign.

 “TradeHelp approached CIB to guide us through the launch of a new mobile app within the industry press.
 They surprised us by strongly advocating that we hold an editor’s lunch in London - to present the app and meet some of the key people.
-The support and advice provided in the lead up to the event, and the attendance of Catherine and Carly on the day, were instrumental in enabling us to showcase our product and services to best effect, and we are delighted with the press coverage that has followed.” - Sophie Hedgecoe, Project Manager, TradeHelp
+The support and advice provided was instrumental in enabling us to showcase our product and services to best effect, and we are delighted with the press coverage that has followed.” - Sophie Hedgecoe, Project Manager, TradeHelp